echughes03/corrRank/README.md

 When working with a dataset containing many continuous variables, it can take time and effort to discern which variables are associated and how.
 The goal of this package is to speed up this process and allow for faster identification of the strongest associations in a dataset.

 ## corrRank
-The _corrRank_ function computes pairs of linear Pearson correlations between a list of named predictors and a given outcome.
+The _corrRank_ function computes pairs of linear correlations (Pearson r) between a list of named predictors and a given outcome.
 The function outputs a ranked list of correlations from strongest (closest in absolute value to 1) to weakest (closest in absolute value to 0).
-Information on the strength of the association (ie. weak/moderate/strong and positive/negative) is also included.
+Information on the strength of the association (ie. weak/moderate/strong and positive/negative) and significance is also included.

 ### Example
 ```R